Sponsored by Visit Newcastle

 It’s not just about pubs and industry anymore.
 Newcastle is a city of rich history, quirky culture and amazing scenery.
 It’s also a city of superlatives and a deepening soul.

-Here are a few interesting facts we discovered about Newcastle:
+Before I show you the best things to do in Newcastle, here are a few interesting facts we discovered about Newcastle:

 - It is the second oldest city in Australia.
 There is argument with Hobart, but the truth is Newcastle was settled first in 1797, but colony didn’t work.
 Hobart began in 1804, Newcastle returned after that and successfully re-settled.